JennEYoon/geo-ml/logs/logs-rainforest.md

  * Same for tif files unconverted.
  * Find out how to split channels efficiently, test.
  * Pause while working on Fastai for Meetup.

+#### March 19, 2021 Friday Update:

+ * ***Next - upload data into Google Colab using Google Drive.***
+   - 500 files per category saved to Google Drive "data-large" folder.
+   - 30 files per category saved to "geo-ml" repo.
+ * ***Then next - try fastai chp 6, multicategory model.***
+ * Planet -- special free data available during 2020-2022.
+   - Biannual, 2015 Dec, 2016 June/Dec, 2017, 2018, 2019, 2020 Dec latest.
+   - AOI interactive "order" tool, python API (need key) tool, learn how to use.
+   - Downloaded data, extended license with attribution, attach same copyrigth, non-commercial use, for assisting conservation cause or personal research.
+ * Youtube and News - research on Amazon Rainforest condition, 2019 and 2020 were extremely bad years, from political source, Bolsonaro president.

+ * Bill Gates book, How Not to ... - 51 billion tons of carbon dioxide emssiion per year, globally, as of 2020.
+Need to reduce to net zero by 2050 or earlier, if possible.
+Daunting task.
+Maybe possible with global effort and new innovations.